markbozsoki/GAMF_fejlmobileszkozok_1_gyak/README.md

 - added empty project with readme and an automated GH action to build, test and lint the project
 - defined project filesystem
 - added baseclasses for DB repositories
+- added Hilt as dependency injection framework
+- implemented the budgeting view frame and list load with no button functionalities

 </details>